 Magic

-“The more you look, the less you see.” – Alexander Herrmann (1844-1896)
+“The closer you look, the less you see.”

-Zanzic, a 19th century magician with ALL the illusions.
+Zanzic, a 19th century magician with ALL the illusions

 And that image has been stuck in the public psyche ever since.
 It’s always some guy with a goatee sawing a rabbit in half or pulling a woman out of a hat.